-A Whole Blood Assay to Assess Individual Patient Responses to Novel Antiviral Therapeutics
+A Whole Blood Culture Assay to Assess Individual Patient Responses to Novel Antiviral Therapeutics

 While combination anti-retroviral drugs (cART) can control active HIV-1 virus replication, they are not “curative”.
-Rather, these drugs are required life-long.
-Developing new therapeutic strategies that can reduce or clear persistent, underlying sources of virus infection will require novel clinical diagnostic assays and tools.
+Developing new antiviral therapeutic strategies that can control virus replication, reduce or clear persistent sources of virus infection will require novel diagnostic assays and tools.
 Such tools must comprehensively evaluate virologic, immunologic and safety parameters for individuals requiring personalized therapies.
 The J-Test® is a novel assay developed by Jericho Sciences to meet this need.